 We’ve found one of the easiest ways to describe this is to visualize it.
 Our software team has developed an amazing set of images of the computational graphs mapped to our IPU.
 These images are striking because they look so much like a human brain scan once the complexity of the connections is revealed – and they are incredibly beautiful too.

 A machine learning model used in astrophysics data analysis:

 Before explaining what we are looking at in these images, it’s useful to understand more about our software framework, Poplar™ which visualizes graph computing in this way.

 Poplar is a graph programming framework targeting IPU systems, designed to meet the growing needs of both advanced research teams and commercial deployment in the enterprise.
 It’s not a new language, it’s a C++ framework which abstracts the graph-based machine learning development process from the underlying graph processing IPU hardware.

 We’re also building a comprehensive, open source set of Poplar graph libraries for machine learning.
 In essence, this means existing user applications written in standard machine learning frameworks, like TensorFlow and MXNet, will work out of the box on an IPU.
 It will also be a natural basis for future machine intelligence programming paradigms which extend beyond tensor-centric deep learning.
-Poplar has a full set of debugging and analysis tools to help tune performance and a C++ and Python interface for application development if you need to dig a bit deeper.
+Poplar has a full set of debugging and analysis tools for IPU developers to help tune performance and a C++ and Python interface for application development if you need to dig a bit deeper.

 We have designed it to be extensible; the IPU will accelerate today’s deep learning applications, but the combination of Poplar and IPU provides access to the full richness of the computational graph abstraction for future innovation.